tc39/notes/meetings/2023-05/may-18.md

 JRL: I don’t use decorator metadata or have any experience, maybe this is not something that ever comes up.

 KG: Unfortunately, I don’t either.
-I am only presenting this because I asked CHG to write the spec text, which he did; we agreed on the semantics on Monday or Tuesday or wherever day.
+I am only presenting this because I asked KHG to write the spec text, which he did; we agreed on the semantics on Monday or Tuesday or wherever day.
 I can’t speak to it either way.
 I don’t know if there any people who have more thoughts on that topic.
 But this is the semantics we agreed on.

 RBN: First to clarify, which mutability concern are you discussing?
 Talking about mutability of making a change to the decorator after it’s been defined or talking about making a decorator trying to write a mutable property that might be a object –